HonAnson/HonAnson/README.md

 - 👋 Hi, I’m @HonAnson
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in artificial intelligence and automation
-- 🌱 I’m currently learning SQL and Python, and the github environment
+- 🌱 I’m currently learning about the github environment
 - 💞️ I’m looking to collaborate on data analytics related project.
 - 📫 To reach me, feel free to contact me on github